Mumbai-Goa Vande Bharat Express - Train Number, Timings, Ticket Price, Route and More - News18

-Indian Railways has announced the first Vande Bharat Express for Goa.
+Indian Railways on Tuesday announced the first Vande Bharat Express for Goa.
 The train will run between Chhatrapati Shivaji Maharaj Terminus in Mumbai to Madgaon station in Goa.
-However, this is the fifth Vande Bharat Express for Maharashtra.
+However, This is the fifth Vande Bharat Express for Maharashtra.
 The train numbers allocated for the Mumbai-Madgaon Vande Bharat Express are 22229 and 22230.
 This train will operate 6 days a week, except Friday.
 Indian Railways expects a boost in the tourism sector of these two states.

 “At present, the journey from Madgaon station in Goa to Chhatrapati Shivaji Maharaj Terminus in Mumbai, covering a distance of about 586 km, takes about 11-12 hours.
 This distance can be covered by Vande Bharat train in just 8 hours, due to which the passengers will save about 3-4 hours,"according to a statement by the Indian Railways.